LeoGCode/Quaternion-module/README.md

 - Conjugate: as a unary prefix operator with the symbol ~
 - Multiplication: as a binary infix operator with the symbol *, capable of operate with other quaternions and float or int numbers
 - Norm: as a unary prefix operator with the symbol &

+The module has integrated unit tests, to run the test is necesary gtest from the Google Test suit and cmake, use cmake to create the make file a compile the test file using make and then run the program to see the test.

+The module can be used in the main file, to see the operations supported, compile this main with the Quaternion module with g++ compiler